-- Widening of the project road as the traffic warrants; - Strengthening/reconstruction of the existing pavement for the entire length; - Provision of footpath cum built-up drain at built up and industrial locations; - Improving / redesigning sharp curves; - Widening/ reconstruction of existing culverts and provision of additional culverts depending on the cross drainage requirements; - Bridge and cross drainage rehabilitation, widening and reconstruction. - Studying alternative realignments. - Junction improvements; - Provision for pedestrian crossing facilities; - Provision of traffic signs and road furniture; - Provision of bus shelters
+- Widening of the project road as the traffic warrants; - Strengthening/reconstruction of the existing pavement for the entire length; - Provision of footpath cum built-up drain at built up and industrial locations; - Improving / redesigning sharp curves; - Widening/ reconstruction of existing culverts and provision of additional culverts depending on the cross drainage requirements; - Bridge and cross drainage rehabilitation, widening and reconstruction. - Junction improvements; - Provision for pedestrian crossing facilities; - Provision of traffic signs and road furniture; - Provision of bus shelters

-Based on the above improvements, realignment is proposed at one location.
+Based on the above improvements, realignments are proposed at eighteen locations.
 The details of corresponding realignments/ oxbow lands are given in the Table 5.0 in Annexure 3.50.

 The suitability of the Puramboke land/oxbow land for various purposes depends upon the location, namely whether it is located in rural, semi urban, or urban areas.
 Hence, it has been decided by KSTP, to develop these lands in consultation with other state government departments, so that the proposed activity will be socially and economically feasible and sustainable in the long run.
 Accordingly, only type C enhancement measure (where space is limited and buildings are not proposed) will be undertaken at present, as it involves only tree planting, seating parking and solid waste collection facilities.
 Other enhancement types - A and B - will be taken up at a later stage by KSTP as a separate activity.
-No type B & type C oxbow land is present in Link 4.
-Only one type-A oxbow land will be developed along Chengannur - Ettumanoor link road.
-Criteria for opting of oxbow land types are given in Annexure 3.50.